 Many elements can be included in a landscape.
 There are landscape plants: trees, shrubs, lawns, groundcovers, perennials, annuals, fruits and vegetables.
 There are also hardscaping elements: walkways, patios, decks, walls and fences.
 There are features: fountains, pools, streams, rocks and statuary.
 Finally, there are utilities: irrigation and lighting.

 The most important part of the design process is to get a clear understanding of what is wanted from the landscape.
 Different people have different needs.
 Families with small children need a large lawn area where children can run and play.
 Older children may prefer a sports court.
 Some people want large areas for entertaining.
 Others prefer small, intimate areas.
 Some want to showcase their garden.
 Others prefer a private hideaway.
 Some need large storage areas for recreational vehicles.
 Some want large areas to grow fruits and vegetables.
+Some might want to invite birds and butterflies into the landscape.
 A major consideration is how much time is available to devote to maintaining the landscape.
 Flowers and lawns require a lot more attention than junipers and barkdust.

 The two main considerations are to frame the house and to point people to the front door.
 Trees or large shrubs on either side of the house act like a picture frame to set off the house.
 A large rounded shrub at the corner of the house will soften the vertical line of a tall house.
 A lawn or flowers in front of the house can create a foreground to the picture.
 The shape of the lawn or the color of flowers can direct attention to the front door.